 You’ve heard this one before: a very smart man (here called “The Professor,” played by Alvaro Morte) rounds up a group of talented criminals in hopes of pulling off the biggest heist in history.
 And wouldn’t you believe it, these people have their own demons that just might get in the way.

 Money Heist takes a cliche idea and executes it in as big and bad a way it can muster.
 Dozens of hostages, days of police standoff, and billions of Euros at stake mean that this ends up as far more than a paint-by-numbers robbery.
-The stakes elevate the story, which is among the most familiar you’ll find among foreign shows on Netflix, and so does the creative team.
+The stakes elevate the story, which is among the most familiar you’ll find in the Netflix Foreign Series section of the site, and so does the creative team.
 Ably directed and thoughtfully written, Money Heist is pulse-pounding action that manages to frame the story as thoughtfully as possible between gunshots and car chases.

 If you’re a fan of America’s prestige crime dramas like Mindhunter or True Detective, Bordertown shouldn’t feel too unfamiliar.
 At the same time, this Finnish production offers something new in a genre that has become commonplace for American audiences in recent years.